lightstep/integrations/collector/ghosttunnel/examples/compose/README.md

-# Monitor Ghostunnel with the OpenTelemetry Collector for Lightstep
+# Monitor Ghostunnel with the OpenTelemetry Collector for ServiceNow Cloud Observability

 ## Overview